raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 this is a fatal error and the recipient MUST forcibly abort the connection immediately.

-If a responder receives a request (QR=0) where the MESSAGE ID is not zero, and the responder tracks query MESSAGE IDs, and the MESSAGE ID matches the MESSAGE ID of a query it received for which a response has not yet been sent, it MUST forcibly abort the connection immediately.
+If a responder receives a request (QR=0) where the MESSAGE ID is not zero, and the responder tracks request MESSAGE IDs, and the MESSAGE ID matches the MESSAGE ID of a request it received for which a response has not yet been sent, it MUST forcibly abort the connection immediately.
 This behavior is required to prevent a hypothetical attack that takes advantage of undefined behavior in this case.
 However, if the responder does not track MESSAGE IDs in this way, no such risk exists, so tracking